jacygao/cow/README.md

 Package cow implements a Call Out Wheel which schedules and fires callbacks in the background of your Go programs.

-This library was inspired by a Uber Go library which was later made private.

 ## Sample Usage

 ```